St Louis Search Engine Optimization

 Search engine optimization affects all aspects of your website, and takes many forms.
 Most people think there is some "magic formula" that will make their website sail to the top of Google and Bing rankings, but unfortunately that is not the case.
 The truth is much less exciting (or if you are like us, much more exciting) than the idea of magic.

 Our St Louis optimization experts look at all aspects of your SEO campaign.
 What is SEO?
-Search engine optimization or "SEO" is the careful analyzation of on page content, relevant backlinking and online documents, business listing optimization, off page seo (page titles, meta and descriptions), page load time, and making the search engine able to clearly see what your site or business offers.
-Notice that word, CLEARLY.
-If Google or Bing has to work too hard to sift through a bunch of irrelevant content to find out who you are, what you do, and where you do it, chances are that another competitor will be ranking ahead of you, particularly if their website is broadcasting it's message clearer to the SERP providers.
+Search engine optimization or "SEO" is the careful analyzation of on-page content, relevant backlinking and online documents, business listing optimization, off-page SEO (page titles, meta and descriptions), page load time, and making the search engine able to clearly see what your site or business offers--emphasis on clearly.
+If Google or Bing has to work too hard to sift through a bunch of irrelevant content to find out who you are, what you do, and where you do it, chances are that another competitor will be ranking ahead of you, particularly if their website is broadcasting its message clearer to the SERP providers.
 So far, so good?
 Ok, let's move on and see how wikipedia defines SEO.

 SEO As Defined By Wikipedia

 "Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine's "natural" or un-paid ("organic") search results.
 In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine's users."